Outdoor Research Rocky Mt. Low Review

 Both the bottom and top of the gaiter is elasticated, and though not adjustable, they can provide a super tight fit over your boots if sized correctly.
 They tend to fit best over hiking boots as opposed to approach shoes or light hikers, so keep that in mind if you prefer the latter over the former.
 This gaiter works very well in vegetation and rocky terrain that is generally dry.
 They won't work as well in very wet conditions but will be fine for muddy conditions and for rock hopping across streams.

 The 420D 100% nylon material is durable and light.
 Though the shape of the gaiter is flared, it didn't snag on vegetation like some models are liable to do.
 The instep strap is wide, and as long as you use these with boots with an arch they should last a long time.

 Ease of Attachment

 This gaiter goes on and off fairly quickly.
-You won't mind carrying them with just in case you need a pair of gaiters, though they take a bit longer to adjust than the Outdoor Research Wrapid.
+You won't mind carrying them with just in case you need a pair of gaiters.
 The boot instep is easy to adjust and it's worth taking a few minutes to get a perfect fit.
 Note that the front hook is on the top overlapping piece of material, which means you need to close the front Velcro up before hooking your shoelaces or gaiter ring.
 After using newer styles that have the hook on the bottom, we find we get a better fit up front by latching the hook first and then attaching the Velcro.
-Both the Wrapid and the Rab Latok Alpine use this hook placement instead.
+The Rab Latok Alpine use this hook placement instead.

 This gaiter is fairly light at 2.5 ounces each, but they are a no-frills model.